 Impacted wisdom teeth – your growing wisdom teeth can’t break through the surface of your gum and get stuck

 Exceptionally good - have had a wisdom tooth removed which was the smoothest I’ve had (had two other teeth removed elsewhere and they didn’t heal very well) - healed very quickly and was the most comfortable tooth removal I’ve had.
 Had all of my check ups since with Devonshire - they provide top quality care and are always lovely.

 This was the most trouble free extraction I have ever had - extremely swift following the most pain free series of injections.
-I was deeply impressed with Mr Williams skills and the pleasant atmosphere created by Nick and Rachel, made the appointment completely stress free.
+I was deeply impressed with the pleasant atmosphere created by the dentist and nurse which made the appointment completely stress free.
 Wonderful!

 Just wanted to thank Dr Nikkhah and his nurse for their kind, gentle and skilful tooth extraction work.

 I am delighted to say that I had no bleeding and practically no pain following the extraction.
 All seems to be healing beautifully and I am very glad to be rid of the tooth.

 Dental extraction under local anaesthesia is a routine procedure and complications are very rare.
 Local anaesthesia may take several hours to wear off.
 As with any surgery, there can be some discomfort following dental extractions.

 It is normal to have some bruising and swelling in the gum and soft tissues but any discomfort can be treated with an ordinary painkiller.

 We advise that for the next day or two, you plan to take life easy.
 This is particularly relevant if you have had sedation for your treatment.
 You may be given medications and mouth washes to help minimise the swelling and discomfort.
 They will also help with the healing of the tissues.

 Any incision made in the gums will be closed together with very fine sutures.
 Depending on the type of suture used, these may need removing after 7-10 days.